RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice

 \subsection{Summary}

 The review uncovered a wide variety of task formulations for RDF streams.
-It should be noted that most of the identified works use the same term (RDF stream) to describe very different concepts.
-The review also highlighted an important distinction between theoretical models of RDF streams (e.g., timestamped triples) and practical ones.
-This distinction was also observed earlier in several works~\cite{bonte2023streaming,calbimonte2016evaluating,dell2013correctness,schraudner2022stream}.
-Another contrasting feature is the use of graphs or datasets as stream elements, versus triple or quad statements.
-This was also noticed in earlier works focusing on the practical aspects of implementing RDF streams~\cite{bonte2023streaming,keskisarkka2013semantic}.
+It should be noted that most of the identified works use the exact same term (RDF stream) to describe very different concepts.
+The review also highlighted an important distinction between theoretical models of RDF streams (e.g., timestamped triples) and practical ones, making it clear that direct comparisons between the two are not possible.
+This distinction was also observed earlier in several works~\cite{bonte2023streaming, calbimonte2016evaluating, dell2013correctness, schraudner2022stream}.
+Another contrasting feature is the use of graphs or datasets as stream elements, versus singular triple or quad statements.
+This was also noticed in earlier works focusing on the practical aspects of implementing RDF streams~\cite{bonte2023streaming, keskisarkka2013semantic}.

 Worth noting is that some works have several views of the same RDF stream.
 For example, ERI~\cite{fernandez2014efficient} views its RDF streams as a flow of triples, blocks (RDF graphs), or subject-molecules (RDF subgraphs), depending on the level of abstraction.
 This suggests that describing the type of an RDF stream depends on the context in which it is considered, or, metaphorically, one's perspective.
 In fact, an N-Triples file would be considered by RDF4J's Rio~\cite{rio} as a stream of triples, while an application like DBpedia-Live~\cite{morsey2012dbpedia} or IPSM~\cite{ganzha2017streaming} would see it as a single element in a stream of graphs.